solana-labs/solana-program-library/account-compression/sdk/README.md

 # `@solana/spl-account-compression`

 A TypeScript library for interacting with SPL Account Compression and SPL NoOp.
-[Docs here](https://solana-labs.github.io/solana-program-library/account-compression/sdk/docs/).
+For more information, see the full [Solana account compression SDK doumentation](https://solana-labs.github.io/solana-program-library/account-compression/sdk/).

 ## Install